Skip to main contentSkip to data table

 3. Pass 2: CoinMarketCap batch listings (slug first; symbol fallback only when the tracked symbol is unique, rate-limited to 1 call/hour)

-4. Pass 3: Jupiter Price API for tracked Solana mints (liquidity-gated)
+4. Pass 3: Jupiter Price API for tracked Solana mints (authenticated when configured, block-freshness checked, peg-aware, and able to add bounded soft evidence to agreeing low-depth Solana prices)

 Confidence Levels